mreimitz/qccl.qmsservice/README.md

 #### qccl.qmsapi.SendMail
+Command to send a mail to a specific receipient
+> Parameter
-Command to send a mail to a specific receipient p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice p2 : "[receipient]" 	receipients mail address p3 : "[subject]" 		mail subject p4 : "[body]" 			mail body p5 : "[ishtml]" 		boolean value to specify if the body is html formatted or not
+1. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
+2. p2 : "[receipient]" 	receipients mail address
+3. p3 : "[subject]" 		mail subject
+4. p4 : "[body]" 			mail body
+5. p5 : "[ishtml]" 		boolean value to specify if the body is html formatted or not
 ```
 LET vCurReceipient = '$(v.ph.mailreceipient)';
 LET vCurSubject = '$(v.ph.mailsubject)';